justin13601/Project_Pong/README.md

 Players use the paddles to hit a ball back and forth.
 The goal is for each player to reach eleven points before the opponent; points are earned when one fails to return the ball to the other person and it hits their "goal".

+## Game Controls
+This is a 2 player game with "Player 1" controlling the paddle on the left and "Player 2" controlling the paddle on the right.

+Player 1 Controls:
+        Key "W" = Moves Paddle UP
+        Key "S" = Moves Paddle DOWN

+Player 2 Controls:
+        Key "P" = Moves Paddle UP
+        Key "L" = Moves Paddle DOWN

 ## Features
 An additional "Colour Mode" is available where the ball changes colours while moving and displays a rainbow pattern.
 Colours change quick and form a flashing effect.
 WARNING: This effect may potentially trigger seizures for people with photosensitive epilepsy.
 Player discretion is advised.